YuukiasunaJCH/YuukiasunaJCH/README.md

 ## 👨‍🔬 About Me

-I'm currently pursuing my **Master’s degree** in *Naval Architecture and Ocean Engineering* at **Tianjin University**, where I also completed my undergraduate studies here.
+I'm currently master student in *Naval Architecture and Ocean Engineering* at **Tianjin University**, where I also completed my undergraduate studies here.

 My research lies at the intersection of **naval architecture and ocean engineering**, **deep learning** and **finite element method**, with a focus on smart structural simulation.